 Grant Thornton Insight

-The IRS has fully identified all qualifying census tracts under this category in an appendix and its mapping tool, although census tracts could presumably be added if location errors are corrected or additional mines or generation units close.
+The IRS has identified the qualifying census tracts under this category in a pair appendices, and they are reflected in the mapping tool.
+Census tracts could be added if location errors are corrected or the IRS identifies additional mines or generation units that have closed.

 The guidance includes favorable rules for determining whether a project is physically within an energy community.
 The statute generally provides that the ITC determination is made when the property is placed in service and the PTC determination must be made separately for each year of the 10-year credit period.
 This could pose a problem as energy communities change over time, particularly with statistical areas where employment rates may change from year to year.